 “It is my goal to provide a learning environment where:

 As the Approved Provider and Nominated Supervisor, I am in the service daily and work closely with lead educators in providing a high quality curriculum.
 Ian and I own and operate Explore & Develop Annandale and work together to support our three children.
-We are both very active in our local community especially in sport.”

 We absolutely Love Explore & Develop Annandale, and have been members of the community since it opened.
 The care and love that Su and her team give to the children is exemplary.
 I couldn’t be happier with the choice I made for both of my children’s child care.